-I. Registration of Interests
+Registration of Interests

-- You must comply with the requirements of the law and the Council in registering your interests in the Register of Members' Interests.
+- 21. You must comply with the requirements of the law and the Council in registering your interests in the Register of Members' Interests.
 These are explained on the following pages.
-These interests extend to those of your spouse, civil partner, family members or persons with whom you have a close association or personal relationship. - 2.
-Apply the following test of bias when considering registering or disclosing any pecuniary interests:
+These interests extend to those of your spouse, partner, civil partner, family members or persons with whom you have a close association or personal relationship. - 22.
+When considering registering or disclosing any interests, you should ask yourself: